-Even holiday reading must pass the living literature test around here!
-These Thanksgiving living books have been favorites around our house for years.
+These Thanksgiving and gratitude living books have been favorites around our house for years.

 Some help explain the history of our Thanksgiving celebration, while others are just sweet stories with a Thanksgiving theme.
-We even have a couple of poetry favorites!
+And, yet others really have nothing to do with Thanksgiving, in particular, but focus on a spirit of gratitude that’s such an important character trait for our children to possess.

 What’s twaddle?
 The dictionary defines twaddle as “trivial or foolish speech or writing; nonsense.”
 I like to describe it as fluff that rarely has a full plot, rich language, or vivid characters.